World Flags

 Belarus Flag

-The flag of Belgium consists of three equal vertical bands of black, yellow, and red.
-The colors are taken from the coat of arms of the Duchy of Brabant.
+The national flag of Belgium is a vertical tricolour of black, yellow, and red, inspired by the coat of arms of the Duchy of Brabant.
+It features three equal vertical bands, with black at the hoist side.

 Belize Flag